 He is instructed by several of the major insurers on a repeat basis and also regularly carries out work for various Local Authorities.

-- Acting for a manufacturer faced with various occupational asthma claims involving complex issues of medical causation;
+- T v O (2020) – Acting for a manufacturer faced with various occupational asthma claims which involved complex issues of medical causation.

-- Acting for a defendant in a stress at work claim following alleged racial harassment in the workplace which overlapped with previous employment tribunal proceedings;
+- B v RNT (2017) – Acting for a defendant in a stress at work claim following alleged racial harassment in the workplace, which overlapped with previous employment tribunal proceedings.

 Rory undertakes work in a broad range of clinical disputes.